These days, there’s an app for just about everything.

 Anki: For acing your vocabulary

-Anki, a powerful and effective flashcard program that is free, multi-platform and open-source.
+Anki is a powerful and effective flashcard program that is free, multi-platform and open-source.
 Anki uses a spaced repetition program that is believed to greatly improve how you remember new words.

 Pleco: For a free, offline dictionary